cliq-ssh/cliq/backend/Authentication.md

 - backend does not initialize authentication
     - for local auth, we only provide a REST POST endpoint
 - good integration in spring 7 and spring boot 4
-- support for single-logout with OIDC
+- support for single-logout with OIDC (Backchannel Logout)

 ## Backwards compatibility